NREL/tyche/docs/cheat-sheet.rst

 Results Dataset
 ~~~~~~~~~~~~~~~

 The *results* dataset lists the Tyche outcomes that are of interest within a decision context, organized into categories defined by the Variable column.
 This dataset is used internally by Tyche for organizing and labeling results tables for easier user comprehension.
-A data dictionary for the *results* dataset is given in Table 9.
+A data dictionary for the *results* dataset is given in :numref:`tbl-resultsdict`.

-**Table 9:**
+.. _tbl-resultsdict:
+.. table:: Data dictionary for the *results* dataset.

   +-------------+------------+----------------+----------------------------------------------------------------------------------------+
   | Column Name | Data Type  | Allowed Values | Description                                                                            |